gbmhunter/blog/content/pages/electronics/components/capacitors/_index.md

 The following circuit shows a charge pump circuit used to generate -5V from a +5V PWM signal.

-{{< figure src="/images/2011/09/charge-pump-based-negative-voltage-gen-schematic.png" width="1157px" caption="This schematic shows a charge pump circuit used to generate -5V from a +5V PWM signal." caption-position="bottom" >}}
+{{< figure src="/images/2011/09/charge-pump-based-negative-voltage-gen-schematic.png" width="1157px" caption="This schematic shows a charge pump circuit used to generate -5V from a +5V PWM signal."  >}}

 ``````